Who says that cake can’t be breakfast? This Blueberry Oatmeal Cake recipe makes a fun crowd-pleasing breakfast.

 - 1 cup milk

-- 2 tbsp sugar, (granular or clear decorative)
+- 1 tbsp sugar, granular or clear decorative

-- In a separate bowl, combine milk and egg and whisk until well combined.
+- In a small bowl, add the milk and egg.
+Whisk together until well combined.

 Love this recipe?